TheodoraSirbu/Machine-Learning/Deep Learning - Clasificarea claselor de fluturi/README.md

-📌 Descriere proiect
+📌 Project Description

-Proiectul urmărește clasificarea imaginilor de fluturi utilizând atât metode tradiționale de învățare automată, cât și rețele neuronale convoluționale (CNN), incluzând un model construit de la zero și un model pre-antrenat (MobileNetV2).
+The project focuses on classifying butterfly images using both traditional machine learning methods and convolutional neural networks (CNNs), including a model built from scratch and a pre-trained model (MobileNetV2).

-📂 Împărțirea setului de date
+📂 Dataset Split

-Setul de date a fost împărțit în 80% pentru antrenare, 10% pentru validare și 10% pentru testare, folosind stratificarea pentru păstrarea proporțiilor claselor. Încărcarea și augmentarea datelor s-au realizat prin ImageDataGenerator.
+The dataset was divided into 80% for training, 10% for validation, and 10% for testing, using stratification to maintain class proportions.
+Data loading and augmentation were performed using ImageDataGenerator.

-⚙️ Prelucrarea datelor
+⚙️ Data Preprocessing

-Imaginile au fost redimensionate la dimensiuni standard (180x180 sau 224x224 pixeli).
-S-au aplicat tehnici de augmentare, precum rotații, zoom și flip orizontal.
-Pentru MobileNetV2 s-a utilizat și funcția de preprocesare specifică modelului.
+Images were resized to standard dimensions (180x180 or 224x224 pixels).
+Augmentation techniques such as rotations, zoom, and horizontal flipping were applied.
+For MobileNetV2, the model-specific preprocessing function was also used.

-🤖 Metode folosite
+🤖 Methods Used

-🔹	CNN construit de la zero – rețea cu straturi convoluționale, pooling, normalizare și dense.
+🔹 CNN from scratch – network with convolutional, pooling, normalization, and dense layers.

-🔹	Random Forest – antrenat pe vectori de caracteristici extrase din imagini.
+🔹 Random Forest – trained on feature vectors extracted from images.

-🔹 CNN pre-antrenat (MobileNetV2) – folosit ca extractor de caracteristici și ajustat prin fine-tuning.
+🔹 Pre-trained CNN (MobileNetV2) – used as a feature extractor and fine-tuned.

-📊 Rezultate
+📊 Results

-Performanța modelelor pe setul de test a fost următoarea:
+Model performance on the test set was as follows:

-🔹 CNN Simplu – acuratețe de 73%
+🔹 Simple CNN – 73% accuracy

-🔹 Random Forest – acuratețe de 31%
+🔹 Random Forest – 31% accuracy

-🔹 CNN pre-antrenat (MobileNetV2) – acuratețe de 88%
+🔹 Pre-trained CNN (MobileNetV2) – 88% accuracy

-Modelul MobileNetV2 a obținut cele mai bune rezultate, confirmând eficiența utilizării transfer learning-ului în clasificarea imaginilor.
+The MobileNetV2 model achieved the best results, confirming the effectiveness of transfer learning in image classification.